-For example, imagine that you are at the Established Teacher stage during the 2019-2020 school year.
-If you earn a Highly Effective rating at the end of the year, you will begin the 2020-2021 school year at the Advanced Teacher stage.
-In order to qualify for the two-year service credit at the Advanced Teacher stage, your school in both the 2019-2020 and 2020-2021 school years must be high-poverty.
+For example, imagine that you are at the Established Teacher stage during the current school year.
+If you earn a Highly Effective rating at the end of the year, you will begin the next school year at the Advanced Teacher stage.
+In order to qualify for the two-year service credit at the Advanced Teacher stage, your school in both the current and next school years must be high-poverty.